rogermedico/byteflowbackend/readme.md

 ## Content type creation

-The installation of the module also creates the content type so you don't have to create nothing, just install and enjoy.
+The installation of the module also creates the content type, so you have to create nothing, just install and enjoy.

 ## Uninstall